starfighterheavy/sftp-to-http/README.md

 ./test.txt                                                                100%  737     0.7KB/s   00:00
 ```

-And you should see a successful `POST` call made to the HTTP URL you specified in your `package.json`.
+And you should see a successful multipart POST call made to the HTTP_SERVER_URL with `Content-Type: text/plain`.